metablaster/WindowsFirewallRuleset/Modules/Ruleset.Utility/Help/en-US/Set-Permission.md

 ## NOTES

+Set-Acl : Requested registry access is not allowed, unable to modify ownership happens because PowerShell process does not have high enough privileges even if run as Administrator, a fix for this is in Set-Privilege.ps1 which this function makes use of.

 TODO: Manage audit entries
 TODO: Which combination is for "Replace all child object permissions with inheritable permissions from this object"
-TODO: Which combination is for "Include inheritable permissions from this object's parent" Set-Permission function is a wrapper around *-Acl commandlets for easier ACL editing.
+TODO: Which combination is for "Include inheritable permissions from this object's parent"
-This function also serves as replacement for takeown.exe and icacls.exe whose syntax is strange and using these in PowerShell is usually awkward.
 TODO: See https://powershellexplained.com/2020-03-15-Powershell-shouldprocess-whatif-confirm-shouldcontinue-everything/
-TODO: switch to ignore errors and continue doing things, useful for recurse
+TODO: A switch to ignore errors and continue doing things, useful for recurse
 TODO: A bunch of other security options can be implemented
-TODO: Set-Acl : Requested registry access is not allowed, unable to modify ownership happens because PowerShell process does not have high enough privileges even if run as Administrator, a fix for this is in Scripts\External\Set-Privilege.ps1 which this function must make use of.

 Links listed below are provided for additional parameter description in order of how parameters are declared